clean-css/clean-css/README.md

 ### How to set a compatibility mode?

-Compatibility settings are controlled by `--compatibility` switch (CLI) and `compatibility` option (library mode).

-In both modes the following values are allowed:
+Compatibility settings are controlled by `compatibility` option, where the following values are allowed:

 * `'ie7'` - Internet Explorer 7 compatibility mode
 * `'ie8'` - Internet Explorer 8 compatibility mode